laiquet/idtrackerai-enhanced/docs/source/user_guide/idmatcherai.rst

     *Joined matching matrix* example from idmatcher.ai

 Every row of the joined matrix is assigned with a different column maximizing the number of matches with the :wikipedia:`Hungarian algorithm`.
-The assignment is saved in a ``results.csv`` file where identities of ``MATCHING`` (first column of the *csv*) are matched with identities of ``MASTER`` (second column).
+The assignment is saved in a ``assignments.csv`` file where identities of ``MATCHING`` (first column of the *csv*) are matched with identities of ``MASTER`` (second column).
 This assignment is also plotted in the joined matrix *_assigned.png* file as red crosses.

 Finally, the matching scores (direct and indirect) are computed for every assigned pair.
 A matching agreement is also computed as the ratio of matches being agree with the proposed assignment.